-If we don’t have the proverbial “fine day” to work with, with lots of good sunlight, having an extra light also allows you to make your own light.
-On a gray or overcast day, your assistant with the second light in a softbox on an extension pole like those made by Manfrotto or Lowel, or even on a monopod, now becomes the main light to your on-camera fill light.
-You can add another assistant with a third hairlight to delineate the couple from the background.
+If we don’t have the proverbial “fine day” in which to work, with lots of good sunlight, having an extra light also allows you to make your own light.
+On a gray or overcast day, your assistant with the second light in a softbox on an extension pole like those made by Manfrotto, Impact or Lowel, or even on a monopod, now becomes the main light to your on-camera fill light.
+You can add another assistant with a third hair light to delineate the couple from the background.

-Also consider that a tangle of wires would only spell disaster to this photographic minuet, so it’s time to call on wireless triggering products from the likes of PocketWizard, MicroSync, Impact or Quantum.
-Although we’re discussing outdoor photography, this is the setup the pros will be using at the reception inside as well.
+Also consider that a tangle of wires would only spell disaster to this photographic minuet, so it’s time to call on wireless triggering products.
+Although we’re discussing outdoor photography, this is the setup the pros will be using at the reception inside, as well.

 Active versus Passive

 Up to now we’ve been discussing the many choices available to image makers that actively output light but there’s a world of reflector panels, discs and scrims that contour existing light; these “passive” controls can be used alone or in conjunction with flash.
 They can be separated into two broad categories: reflectors and diffusers.